 To get as complete a picture as possible about each individual, their lives prior to their arrival on the plantation have been examined and, if sold

 or freed, what happened to them after they left.
-In addition, the managers and overseers, their families and their slaves have been researched.
+In addition, the managers and overseers, their families and the enslaved people they held have been researched.
 As far

 as can be established, this has resulted in the first collection of biographies and biographical notes of an entire population on a West Indian sugar

 plantation from its early beginnings until the apprenticeship system replaced slavery.

 The population of enslaved people

 - in total, around 900 enslaved individuals are known to have lived on Mountravers from its early beginnings in the seventeenth century until the